The Top Forces Driving Digital Alignment

 What Does Digital Alignment Mean?

-Let's briefly discuss the concept of digital alignment before analyzing its driving forces.
+Let's briefly discuss the concept itself before analyzing its driving forces.
 This term literally means aligning technology to business needs.
 It is a match between the company's goals & values and its digital infrastructure.
 After the objectives have been clearly articulated, it's time to design and implement the digital infrastructure to support the chosen strategy.

 Digitally aligned organizations outperform competitors by leveraging technology investment to their advantage.
-Digital alignment means that technology, talent, and processes are seamlessly blended to accomplish business objectives.
+Their technology, talent, and processes are seamlessly blended to accomplish business objectives.

-What drives organizations toward digital alignment?
+What drives organizations to be digitally aligned?
 What natural changes make companies reconsider their digitalization strategy and adopt new organizational approaches?
 Here are the top five reasons behind this process.

 Driver #1: The Generational Changes in How We Work